-OAO Mobile TeleSystems, Russia’s biggest mobile phone operator, dropped for a second day on speculation investors may sell the shares after MSCI Inc. (MSCI) reviews its Russia 10/40 Index.
+OAO Mobile TeleSystems, Russia’s biggest mobile phone operator, dropped for a second day on speculation investors may sell the shares after MSCI Inc. (MSCI:US) reviews its Russia 10/40 Index.

 MTS slid as much as 2.7 percent and closed down 0.3 percent at 229.04 rubles in Moscow, the lowest level since Oct.
 26. The amount of shares traded was 991,910, equivalent to 78 percent of the three-month daily average.
 Russia’s benchmark Micex Index rose 0.5 percent to 1,407.90.